nad2040/cs631apue-notes/week03.md

 - others can't copy because read perms are off.
 - root can, because perms don't matter when you're root.

+- actually alice can read it after changing the permissions.

+- alice can remove the file because x and w on the directory
+- root can remove the file because root
+- group cannot but it can add execute permissions and then rm
+- other cannot.

 Most Unix systems don't allow a non-root user to chown files.
 Why not?
 - If you allow non-root users to chown files, you allow them to accidentally make files inaccessible to themselves.

+---

+Raw disks

+/dev/rwd1a = trying to be westerndigital (wd)

+/dev/c0l1s2p3

+/dev/ld4a and /dev/rld4a
+- rld4a is a char device while the first one is block device.

+- with the r, you're telling the kernel, you know you're going to the disk directly.

+- else you go through the kernel interface.

+- to copy a disk directly, copy from raw disk

+---

+the stat output and ls output uses the names of the ids, from /etc/passwd.
+Thus that file has to be readable.

+Why does /etc/passwd have multiple poeple with uid 0?

+Convention is "root" has uid 0.

+/rescue/sh is statically linked so you can still do stuff if you accidentally rm'd your libc.

+uids don't have any semantic meaning by default, but some systems have conventions for system accounts.

+It used to be the case that the password hashes were stored in /etc/passwd.
+BAD IDEA.

+on bsd: `sudo cat /etc/master.passwd`

+---

+when we operate on raw network sockets, we need root privileges.

+On Linux ping isn't setuid because of restricting other privileges.

+---

+To try to access a file, by default you use effective uid gid.
+You don't want to drop privileges and raise privileges or stat the file.

+Access with real uid and gid solves the problem atomically.

+---

+fsck() allows you to check if you rm'd data by accident.
+Generally data is still there, but just unlinked.

+---

+permissions nowadays ACLs (Access Control Lists)

+---

+Please start using const for functions to introduce the invariants to the compiler.

+---

+tmp dir has sticky bit. sticky bit changes the semantics on who can remove.

+only owner or root can actually delete files?

+you can be abused through a symlink attack.

+---

+how are suid and sgid useful without execute permissions?
+It is not generally useful.
+Some systems decided to overload this functionality.
+On some Linux distros, it does "mandatory locking".

+---

+st_rmode gets us the permission string. for ls, just pretend ls -1